MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure-data-privacy.md

 Typically, a policy engine would integrate with a data catalog like Azure Purview.
 The Azure Marketplace features third-party vendor solutions, and some vendors work with Azure Synapse and Azure Databricks to encrypt and decrypt information while also providing row-level and column-level security.
 As at Jan 2022, Azure Purview has  launched a public preview for access policies to control access to data stored in Blob and Azure Data Lake Storage (ADLS) Gen2.
 See [Dataset provisioning by data owner for Azure Storage (preview)](/azure/purview/how-to-access-policies-storage).

-The policy engine should use Azure AD groups to apply policies to datasets.
+The policy engine should use Azure AD groups to apply policies to data products.
 The expectation for any policy solution providing data privacy is to tokenize **sensitive (personal data)** and to always check through attribute access control so that the user has can detokenize the columns they need to access.

 As mentioned, for a policy engine to succeed, it's important for it to integrate into the data catalog and for DevOps to use a REST API to onboard a new dataset.
-As data integration and data product teams create read data sources, they would be registered in the data catalog and help identify **sensitive (personal data)**.
+As data application teams create read data sources, they would be registered in the data catalog and help identify **sensitive (personal data)**.
 The policy engine should import the definition and deny all access to data until the teams have set up its access policies.
 All of this should be done via a REST API workflow from the IT service management solution.

 #### Option 2: Data copies